mongodb/specifications/source/auth/auth.rst

 ```````````````````````

 Drivers MUST allow the user to provide callbacks for token request and
 token refresh.
+The driver MUST provide a way for the both callbacks to be either automatically
+canceled, or to cancel itself.
+This can be as a timeout argument to the
+callback, a cancellation context passed to the callback, or some other
+language-appropriate mechanism.
+The timeout duration MUST be 5 minutes,
+to account for the fact that there may be human interaction involved.

+Callbacks can be synchronous and/or asynchronous, depending on the driver
+and/or language.
+Asynchronous callbacks should be preferred when other
+operations in the driver use asynchronous functions.

-The driver MUST pass the following information to the request callback: IdpServerInfo, and either a timeoutSeconds or timeoutContext object for the callback.
+The driver MUST pass the following information to the request callback: ``IdpServerInfo``, and either a ``timeoutSeconds`` or ``timeoutContext`` object for the callback.
 The signature of the callback is up to the driver's discretion, but the driver MUST ensure that, in the future, callbacks may have additional optional parameters passed to them.
 An example might look like:

 .. code: typescript

-  function onRequest(info: IdpServerInfo, options: CallbackParameters): IdpServerResponse
+  function onRequest(info: IdpServerInfo, params: RequestParameters): IdpServerResponse

-In this example, a non-optional timeoutSeconds field would then need to be present on ``CallbackParameters``.  ``IdpServerResponse`` is defined as:
+In this example, one of the timeout values would then need to be present on ``RequestParameters``.  ``IdpServerResponse`` is defined as:

 .. code:: idl